Kevinlearynet/Responsive-Video-Embeds/readme.txt

 == Changelog ==

 = 1.2 =
-* Fix Vimeo embeds, removing black bars from the left, right, top or bottom
+* Fix improperly sized embeds that show black bars on the left, right, top or bottom
+* Adjustments and bug squashes for Vimeo embeds
-* Allow the sizing to adjust based on the source video's aspect ratio
+* Adjust the initial sizing using the source video's original aspect ratio
 * Add a very small amount of JS to calculate proper aspect ratio
-* Load CSS & JS conditionally, only when a supported embed is on a page/post
+* Load CSS & JS conditionally, only when a supported embed is on a page/post for better performance
-* Simplify HTML, removing an unnecessary `div`
+* Simplify HTML, removing an unnecessary `div` element

 = 1.1 =
-* Modifications to responsive container sizes to allow for a max-width setup using the WordPress [embed] shortcode.
+* Modifications to responsive container sizes to allow for a max-width setup using the WordPress `[embed]` shortcode.

 = 1.0 =
 * Initial public release to the WordPress plugin repository